Bach: The 6 Suites for Cello Solo, BWV 1007 – 1012

 Recording at the “Right” Time

-Of course, artists should never feel pressed to record.
-Rather, they do that only when they have the feeling that their interpretation is “complete and ready”, and “valid” (in their own mind) for years to come, at least.
+Of course, artists should never feel pressured to record.
+Rather, they do so only when they feel that their interpretation is “complete and ready”, and valid (in their own minds) for at least the next few years.

 Acknowledgements